 - Teams are expected to be present for the three group sessions unless prior arrangements have been made with the Program Coordinator for Faculty Student Summer Research Program when the awards are accepted.

 - Teams may be asked to participate in programs where they can present reports of their work from the summer to the larger Skidmore community during the succeeding academic year.

-- All financial documentation and itemized receipts for the summer portion of the program need to be submitted to the Office of DOF/VPAA by the end of the summer program.
+- All financial documentation and itemized receipts for the summer portion of the program need to be submitted to the Office of the DOF/VPAA by the end of the summer program.
 All additional program expenses need to be submitted to the Office of the DOF/VPAA by May 15.
-A Final Report must be submitted to the Office of the DOF/VPAA by May 15 of the year following the summer research period.
+A final report must be submitted to the Office of the DOF/VPAA by May 15 of the year following the summer research period.
 Each faculty member and student must submit one report for each award.
 Failure to file a final report may result in advances being treated as taxable income and will disqualify participants from future grant opportunities.

 - An itemized expense form and receipts for expenditures that supported the work of the project.

 - A description of the future educational and professional plans of the student participants, including plans for additional research in their junior and senior years.

 - All materials and/or equipment purchased with the aid of grant funding become the property of Skidmore College when the funded project is completed.